Liouville property for groups and conformal dimension: Examples

 Note that all generators are of order 2.
 (In particular, we may replace $a^{-1}$ by $a$ in the wreath recursion.)

 The wreath recursion implies the recurrent rules for the graph of actions on the levels $\alb^n$ of the tree, shown on Figure~\ref{fig:rule}.

 The same substitution rules from Figure~\ref{fig:rule} are also valid for the infinite orbital Schreier graphs of the action on the boundary $\alb^\omega$ of the tree $\xs$.
-If we assume that the edges corresponding to $a$ have length 0, and the edges corresponding to $b$ and $c$ have length 1, then we get graphs that are (uniformly) quasi-isometric to the Schreier graphs (since the group $\langle a\rangle$ is finite).
+If we modify the Schreier graphs (of the action of either $\xs$ of $\alb^\omega$) by imposing that the edges corresponding to $a$ have length 0 (i.e., contracting them to a single vertex), and that the edges corresponding to $b$ and $c$ have length 1, then we get new graphs that are (uniformly) quasi-isometric to the Schreier graphs (since the group $\langle a\rangle$ is finite).
 It follows then from the recurrent rules that the shift map $xv\mapsto v$ contracts the distances twice.
 Since this map is four-to-one, it follows that the orbital Schreier graphs have quadratic growth.

 See Figure~\ref{fig:carpet5a} where the graph of the action on the 5th level $\alb^5$ is shown in a way approximating the Julia set of $z^2-\frac{1}{16}z^2$.